 Adama's voice showed shock.
 "The Twelve Tribes left Kobol 2000 yaren ago to settle in the Colonies of Picon, Caprica, Gemenon, Tauron, Leonis, Virgon, Libran, Scorpio, Sagitarrion, Aerilon, Canceron, and Aquaria.
 Our Sacred Scrolls say that a thirteenth tribe decided to travel to a planet called Earth 2000 yaren before the Exodus."

-Marcus was floored.
+Marcus was nonplussed.
 "Very strange.
 Humans evolved on Earth the 2 million years ago.
 Modern Humans 200,000 years ago.
 Written history began 5500 years ago.
-You speak a language that was most popular on Earth starting 3300 years ago.
-The language we call Ancient Greek.
+You speak a language that was most popular on Earth about 3000 years ago or more; we call it Ancient Greek.
 Perhaps your thirteenth tribe only returned to Earth when the language became as you speak it."

 There was a pause.
 "That's for scholars and priests to decide.
 But you claim to come from Earth?"